RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/HBNetMover.md

 *[[how the code works and hooking into it HBNet|HBNet-Code]].*<br>
 *[[how HBNet handles symmetric cases|HBNet-Symmetry]].*<br>

 In general, HBNet should work with any existing XML by places it in the beginning of your design steps.
 Because HBNet returns multiple poses (each with different networks or combinations of networks), everything downstream of HBNet must use the [[MultiplePoseMover]].

-Here is a template XML:
+### Quickstart: what you absolutely must have in your XML to effectively use HBNet:

+1. Call either the HBNet or HBNetStapleInterface mover in your PROTOCOLS block before your main design steps
+2. Call a MultiplePoseMover (MPM) immediately after HBNet; then inside the MPM, paste your normal design XML -- this will design your pose as you normally would, but with the networks already there and fixed in place.
+3. For all of your design movers in MPM, be sure to pass the following task operation to ensure networks aren't designed away: HBNet automatically applies csts to ensure the h-bonds stay in place, but if you change the AA type with taskops, the csts can no longer be properly applied.

+###Template XML:
 ```
 <ROSETTASCRIPTS>
    <SCOREFXNS>